tez-capital/docs.tez.capital_content/en/tezbake/tutorials/per-block-votes.md

 A: Your baker will use the protocol defaults, which may vary by upgrade.
 It's best to always have an explicit vote file.

 **Q: Can I change my vote at any time?**
 A: Yes.
-Edit the file and restart.
-Your new vote will be included in the next block you produce.
+Just edit the file — your new vote will be picked up the next time you bake a block.
+No restart needed.

 **Q: Does my voting power depend on my stake?**
 A: Yes — bakers with more staking power produce more blocks and therefore cast more votes.
 The per-block vote mechanism is stake-weighted by nature.